Centenary Radio: KFI: Earle C. Anthony’s Vehicle At 100

 The KFI transmitter building

-Interesting to many, visitors, some building history is still visible on the tiles around the doorway, including the “radio waves” in the tiles.
+Interesting for many, visitors, some building history is still visible on the tiles around the doorway, including the “radio waves” in the tiles.

 December 1939 saw KFI and its sister station KECA (Earle C. Anthony!) move into new digs on Vermont Avenue.